Last updated February 9, 2023

 Obviously, if anyone does something really tasteless, or if laws or the Net change in some way, we might have to change our policies.
 We hope that never happens.
 We like the fact that people want to play in our worlds . . .

 The first time we set up a casting plant, we quit because we weren't making very good miniatures.
 The second time, we made very good miniatures, but we didn't make as much money on them as we did on other kinds of games, and the presence of the casting operation drove up insurance costs for the whole company.
-We are searching for a caster to keep the Ogre miniatures line in production, and you can buy them from Warehouse 23.
+Thanks to a successful Kickstarter, we are now making plastic ones, and you can still buy them, and some of the metal ones, on Warehouse 23.
+And we are now releasing STL files to let you 3D-print your own miniatures.

 These were magazines which we no longer publish.
 Autoduel Quarterly ran through issue 10-4 (40 issues).
 Roleplayer had 30 issues, and d20 Weekly had 48.
-All these are out of print, but you can get PDFs of ADQ and Roleplayer in e23, along with PDFs of the print issues of Pyramid.
-None of the d20 Weekly articles are available as PDFs, but if there's interest, perhaps it will happen.
+All these are out of print, but you can get PDFs of ADQ and Roleplayer in Warehouse 23, along with PDFs of the print issues of Pyramid.

-Metagaming was the first company Steve Jackson worked for.
+Metagaming was the first game company Steve Jackson worked for.
 It went out of business around 1982.
 A few of its games were bought by other companies; most are out of print.
 We can tell you nothing about the whereabouts of its founder.
-As far as we know, the "Unicorn Gold" treasure hunt was never resolved, nor did anyone buy the TFT publication rights from Metagaming.
-Some TFT material can still be found by contacting used-game dealers.
-You can also find information at the unofficial Fantasy Trip website.
+As far as we know, the "Unicorn Gold" treasure hunt was never resolved.

 No, that's the other Steve Jackson.
 An English writer named Steve Jackson, along with his partner Ian Livingstone, founded Games Workshop and created the Fighting Fantasy series.
 These days, the English Steve Jackson, having sold his interest in Games Workshop, is continuing to work on various projects (you may have seen his Battlecards – it was a trading card game released before Magic: The Gathering).
 The American Steve Jackson, who founded SJ Games, is another person entirely.